davidovich/summon/README.md

 In an empty asset data repository directory:

-0) invoke `go run github.com/davidovich/summon/scaffold init [repo host (module name)]` This will create code template similar as above
+0) Invoke `go run github.com/davidovich/summon/scaffold init [repo host (module name)]` This will create code template similar as above
-1) add assets that need to be shared amongst consumers
+1) Add assets that need to be shared amongst consumers
 2) Use the provided Makefile to invoke the packr2 process: `make`
 3) Commit the resulting -packr files so clients can go get the data repo
 4) Tag the repo with semantic version (with the `v`) prefix.